matiri132/bbb_plugins/README.md

 Set foldernames by the server name adding a line in /files/serverlist.xml
 Format: <server name="servername">FOLDERNAME</server>

+The folder must be shared to the gsuite administrator account.
+(IS NOT USING SERVICE ACCOUNT)
 ```
 4. Install (with SUDO or root user without sudo):
 ```